oanaOM/v3/reference/concepts/assignment.md

 This exercise deals with cooking a lasagna dish in the oven.
 The reference implementation (F#) teaches:

 - How to assign a value to a name
-- How an existing value can be updated

 #### Implementations